 This potential waste makes it incredibly important to do Wafer Level Burn-In and Testing (WLBIT).
 By testing at a wafer level, the chipmaker can have extreme confidence which dies to put on a package.
 This saves a tremendous amount of time and resources as you can imagine.
 This is where companies like Aehr Test Systems come in.

 High temperature “ovens” and high-voltage electrical probes are nothing new to preparing dies for commercial sale.
 These probes make thousands of contacts on the wafer during burn-in.
 This has been happening in silicon for decades.
 Aehr uses patented “probe-less” wafer level burn-in and testing system that can test eighteen (18x) wafers at a time.
 The probeless, contactless nature of Aehr’s FOX-XP system allows it to test 18 wafers simultaneously.
-We believe Aehr’s representations that their next closest competitor in WLBIT can only provide a solution to test one wafer at a time without breaking Aehr’s patents.
+We believe Aehr’s representations that their next closest competitor in WLBIT can only provide a solution to test one wafer at a time in a similar footprint without breaking Aehr’s patents.

 With burn-in taking half a day for a wafer, the “old way” means one system allows WLBIT of 2 wafers per day or roughly 700 per year.
 Aehr’s system allows for a factor of 18 improvement… 36 wafers per day or 12,600 per year.
 Note: please don’t hold these estimations to be fact, this is for illustration only, do your own math.
 This gives Aehr a strong competitive “moat” allowing them to price their product more attractively per unit of throughput than competitors.